Travelling with children

 We’ve also produced a booklet to help you prepare a child or vulnerable passenger on what to expect as they travel through the airport.

 You may carry enough baby milk or baby food for your journey in your hand luggage, but you should pack the rest in your checked-in baggage.

-You can pre-order cartons of baby milk on the Boots website so it’s ready to collect from our Boots stores after security in both North and South Terminals.
+You can pre-order up to 2 tubs of baby milk on the Boots website so it’s ready to collect from our Boots stores after security in both North and South Terminals.
+Orders should be made 5-6 days in advance to guarantee arrival.
 If you don’t order in advance, you can buy it in store on the day.

 Boots pharmacy also supplies other baby and toddler essentials including nappies, formula milk and baby wipes.

 If your child has a specific drink as part of their dietary needs, you should make sure you carry a letter from your doctor to support this.

 Check our security advice pages for more detailed information around medicines and prescriptions.

 For any queries about ordering baby milk, please contact Boots on 01293 569606 for North Terminal or 01293 569353 for South Terminal.